-The following article, which discusses RaVoN, NINES, and BRANCH will appear in Critical Quarterly in vol. 55.1 (2013).
-I have been given approval to pre-publish the introduction and the section of the article on BRANCH in advance of the official publication.
+The following article, which discusses RaVoN, NINES, and BRANCH appeared in Critical Quarterly in vol. 55.1 (2013).
+I have been given approval to reproduce here the introduction and the section of the article on BRANCH.

 BRANCHing Out: Victorian Studies and the Digital Humanities